ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 sns.set_style('darkgrid')
 ```

-We're going to create a ratings DataFrame that contains each movie's average/mean rating and number/count of ratings.
-But before that, let's look at movies with the highest average rating and those that recieved highest number of ratings.
-Be aware that movies with the highest average ratings displayed below could very well be those that have only been watched by extremely few people and rated highly by its miniscule audience and not necessarily box office hits.
+We're going to create a ratings DataFrame that contains each movie's average rating score and total count of ratings.
+But before that, let's look at two groups of movies: one with *high* ratings vs one with *numerous* ratings.
+Be aware that movies with the highest average ratings in this data set are not necessarily box office hits given the total number of ratings.
+By contrast, the movie set with the highest total count of ratings does contain box office hits you're likely familiar with.

 ```python